jackmiller1986/TurtlePulseCore/README.md

 - On the print settings profile, set top and bottom layers to 0.
 Adjust infill pattern, density and angle to suit your preference.
 - You can also do a height range modifier on the part from 0-3.6mm to set top/bottom layers to 0, and infill pattern, desnity and angle to suit your preference.
 - If you would like a different color for the hexes, you can do a color swap at layer 19 (3.8mm with 0.2mm layer heights).
+- [SteveBuilds](https://youtube.com/@SteveBuilds) has created a custom set of skirts with modeled in hexes or multibody parts that can be found [here](https://github.com/stvptrsn/Printer_Stuff/tree/main/BoxTurtle/Skirts).

 # Wiring
 ![BoxTurtle_AFC-Lite_Pinout](https://github.com/user-attachments/assets/59a0e1d9-f870-4c50-a056-59aa76489e71)